Written By:

 Limb One:

-• Non-stealing (Asteya)– Not taking, or taking on, things that do not belong to you, this includes objects as well as intangible things such as other people’s time, energy, freedom, happiness, peace, dignity, rights, and so forth.
+- Non-stealing (Asteya)– Not taking, or taking on, things that do not belong to you, this includes objects as well as intangible things such as other people’s time, energy, freedom, happiness, peace, dignity, rights, and so forth.

 Limb Two:

-Niyamas (Your Actions in Support of Your Personal Code of Conduct): Habits and ethical practices that support the values and morals that you choose/are called to live by, and from those gained in your Yama practice.
+Niyamas (Your Actions in Support of Your Personal Code of Conduct): Habits and ethical practices that support the values and morals that you choose/are called to live by, and from those gained in/by your Yama practice.
 These include:

-These first two limbs of Yoga are powerful reminders that much of your work on this journey to Realization/Liberation is done internally, and Yama and Niyama practice clearly illustrate what is required as the basic foundation of your practice.
+Yamas and Niyamas clearly illustrate what is required as the basic foundation for your practice.
 These two limbs ultimately create a bedrock of strong inner fortitude and alignment that is necessary to be a person who generates good karma (actions that have a cause and effect) in the world from a place of deeper and more meaningful awareness and understanding so you remain untangled in the ongoing web of destruction and suffering that plagues our species.
-This sets the right conditions for a deeper knowledge of the Self that goes beyond the distortions accumulated from being born into societies and accumulating delusions and animal/social conditionings in relationship to others and the external world (which are often hostile and dysregulated).

 Want To Explore In-Depth Yoga Lessons, And Learn Useful Tips For Creating The Best Personal Practice For You?
 Apply To Become A Student Today!